thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **[MongoDB](https://www.mongodb.com/)**: a NoSQL document-oriented database that stores data in flexible JSON-like documents
 * **AWS DynamoDB:** a fully managed NoSQL database service by Amazon to store semi-structured data for low-latency applications
 * **AWS Simple Storage Service (S3):** scalable cloud object storage service by AWS for storing unstructured data
+* **.NET Aspire SQL Server:** integration component in .NET Aspire used to configure, manage, and connect SQL Server database in cloud apps
 * **Object-Relational Mapping (ORM):** libraries that allow interaction with databases using programming languages rather than raw SQL
    * **Entity Framework**: a modern ORM tool by Microsoft for .NET and C# that simplifies database access
    * **Prisma**: a modern ORM tool for Node.js and TypeScript that simplifies database access